The best video hosting providers

 • Weaknesses:

-• The many different features can look oversized for smaller projects
+• The extensive range of features can feel excessive for smaller projects

 SproutVideo

 • Main target groups: Small to medium-sized companies looking for an easy-to-use video hosting solution for marketing and internal communication.
-Startups, marketing agencies and e-learning providers in particular belong to the target group.
+The target group primarily includes startups, marketing agencies, and e-learning providers.

-• Live streaming: SproutVideo enables live streams for business customers.
-Live functions are integrated into the platform to broadcast events and webinars.
+• Live streaming: SproutVideo enables live streaming for business customers, with built-in tools to broadcast events and webinars.

-• Video on Demand (VOD): SproutVideo focuses on hosting videos for on-demand.
+• Video on Demand (VOD): SproutVideo focuses on hosting on-demand videos.

 • Infrastructure & hosting: SproutVideo operates its platform in the cloud, with servers primarily in the USA and global CDN delivery.
 SproutVideo also has an API that allows videos to be uploaded, listed, and controlled.
 There are also integrations for common software applications such as marketing automation.